appmod/droidmon/README.md

 Differences with the Original Droidmon
 ----------
 We add *Targeted Logging* and *Method Name Encoding* features to Droidmon.
-For details and experiments on both of these features, see [their documentation](doc/doc.pdf).
+For details and experiments on both of these features, see [this documentation](doc/doc.pdf).
 Both features are enabled by default and we currently do not have any interface to disable them without changing the source code.
 To specify the list of applications to monitor, write it to a configuration file following the example in [`monitoredApp.txt`](monitoredApp.txt) and push the file to `/data/local/tmp/monitoredApp.txt`.

 Background
 ----------